mchmarny/kpush/README.md

 ### Knative Service

-The installation and configuration of [Knative](https://github.com/knative) is beyond the scope of this readme but you can find detail instructions how to configure it on [Kubernetes](https://kubernetes.io/) service offered by most Cloud Service Providers [here](https://github.com/knative/docs/tree/master/install).
-In this example I will be using Google's [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE) which can be easily configured with the validated version of Knative with a single checkbox.
+The installation and configuration of [Knative](https://github.com/knative) are beyond the scope of this readme, but, you can find detailed instructions on how to configure it on [Kubernetes](https://kubernetes.io/) service offered by most Cloud Service Providers [here](https://github.com/knative/docs/tree/master/install).
+In this example I will be using Google's [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE) which now can be easily configured with the validated version of Knative with a single checkbox.

-To quickly build Kantive service image you use use the [GCP Build](https://cloud.google.com/cloud-build/) service.
+Quickest way to build your service image is through [GCP Build](https://cloud.google.com/cloud-build/).
+Just submit the build request from within the `kpush` directory:

 ```shell
 gcloud builds submit \